Overview of UT Austin

 Scope of User Directory

-Recommendation: Support Attribute-Based Access Control (ABACABAC Attribute-Based Access Control (ABAC) is a mechanism for managing of user access to information systems based on values of user attributes.
+Recommendation: Design authorizationAuthorization Authorization refers to the act of determining whether an authenticated user is allowed to access a specific resource or take a specific action.
+For more information, see our Concepts page. rules around a user’s specific affiliation or role — not their broad membership in the directory.
+Attribute-Based Access Control (ABACABAC Attribute-Based Access Control (ABAC) is a mechanism for managing of user access to information systems based on values of user attributes.
 Attribute-Based Access Control (ABAC) evaluates the access dynamically, using an algorithm that takes “attributes” as an input, and outputs access decision (allow/deny).
-The attributes are usually user attributes from the user profile, supplemented with context attributes, such as time of access and user’s current location.).
+The attributes are usually user attributes from the user profile, supplemented with context attributes, such as time of access and user’s current location.), which evaluates access dynamically based on user attributes such as affiliation, department, and entitlements, is strongly preferred over simpler models that treat all directory members as equivalent.

 Scope of Identifiers